onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 strike for better pay six I don't need other people I like being by myself

-tape script 12.15 fifteen thank you and goodbye one well it's late I must be going now thank you so much for a lovely evening my pleasure and the food was delicious
+tapescript 12.15 fifteen thank you and goodbye one well it's late I must be going now thank you so much for a lovely evening my pleasure and the food was delicious